Heath Farwell: Seattle Seahawks

 On August 16, 2016, Farwell returned to the Seahawks, where he served as a two-time special teams captain in his four years in Seattle (2011–14), as a coaching assistant.

 Carolina Panthers

 In 2018, Farwell was hired by the Carolina Panthers as their assistant special teams coordinator.

 Buffalo Bills

 In 2019, Farwell was hired by the Buffalo Bills as their special teams coordinator under head coach Sean McDermott.

 Jacksonville Jaguars

 On February 17, 2022, Farwell was hired by the Jacksonville Jaguars as their special teams coordinator under head coach Doug Pederson.
 In 2025, Farwell was retained under new Jaguars head coach Liam Coen.

+On June 30, 2026, Farwell added "associate head coach" to his title.